Poğaça with feta cheese (Turkish breakfast pastry)

 • 1–2 eggs, whisked (optional)

-5. Divide the filling among the middle of each dough piece.
+• Divide the filling among the middle of each dough piece.
 Fold one side over the other, so you get a half moon, pressing out the air as well as you can.
 Make sure to squeeze the folds together so the seam is completely closed.
 Trim off any excess dough along the seam.
-If you like, make a pattern by folding the seam over onto itself repeatedly (see pictures below), or by pressing down a fork.
+If you like, make a pattern by folding the seam over onto itself repeatedly, or by pressing down a fork.
 Make sure the seam isn't too thick or wide, or your pastry will be dry.

-6. Place the poğaças on the baking parchment.
+• Place the poğaças on the baking parchment.
 Brush with the egg yolk whisked with a few drops of water.
-Drizzled over some nigella seeds or sesame seeds (if you like).
+Drizzle over some nigella seeds or sesame seeds (if you like).

 Leave a Reply